MOAZ47/brain_tumor_detection/README.md

 This project is focused on detecting brain tumors from MRI images using deep learning techniques.
 The main objective is to develop a reliable model that can assist in the early diagnosis of brain tumors, improving patient outcomes.

+I have also worked on the comparison between VGG16 and RESNET-50 architecture.
+The results are shown below

 ## Project Structure

 - **Data**: MRI images of brain tumors, preprocessed and split into training and testing datasets.
 - **Model**: A Convolutional Neural Network (CNN) designed to classify images as either having a brain tumor or being healthy.
-- **Scripts**: Python scripts for data preprocessing, model training, evaluation, and prediction.
 - **Notebooks**: Jupyter notebooks that document the exploratory data analysis (EDA) and model development process.
 - **Results**: Evaluation metrics and model performance visualizations.

 ## Dataset

 The dataset used in this project contains MRI images of brain tumors.
 The images are preprocessed and labeled for training the model.
+Here is the folder structure of the data:
 1 yes- This folder contains the MRI scans that have a tumor 2 no- This folder contains the MRI scans that do not have a tumor.
 3 pred- This folder contains unlabelled MRI scans for testing purposes.

+Data can be found [here](https://www.kaggle.com/datasets/abhranta/brain-tumor-detection-mri)

 ## Machine Learning Model